 In my opinion, the $50.00 fee is worth every penny spent because they offer some great benefits.
 Oh, and it’s a tax write off 🙂

 Benefits Of Being An ASCAP Member

-There are a lot of good benefits to being a member of ASCAP such: discounts, medial insurance, gear insurance, and all types of service based things that will help members in their music careers.
-The most beneficial imo would be the WORKSHOPS.
-I like to flash my ASCAP card whenever I rent a car, go on vacation, check into a luxury hotel etc.
+There are a lot of good benefits to being a member of ASCAP such: discounts, medical insurance, gear insurance, and all types of service-based things that will help members in their music careers.
+The most beneficial IMO would be the WORKSHOPS.
+I like to flash my ASCAP card whenever I rent a car, go on vacation, check into a luxury hotel, etc.